0115 964 7740 - law@curtisparkinson.com

 Our Advice

-Our Wills Trusts and Probate team has a wealth of experience in advising clients on both sides of contesting a Will.
-If you would like further information or advice about claims under the Inheritance Act 1975, or any other inheritance issue, please contact us.
+We have a wealth of experience advising clients on both sides of contesting a Will.
+If you would like further information or advice, please contact us.
 We’re here to help.

 Please note that all views, comments or opinions expressed are for information only and do not constitute and should not be interpreted as being comprehensive or as giving legal advice.
 No one should seek to rely or act upon, or refrain from acting upon, the views, comments or opinions expressed herein without first obtaining specialist, professional or independent advice.
 While every effort has been made to ensure accuracy, Curtis Parkinson cannot be held liable for any errors, omissions or inaccuracies.